 We think about “work culture” as the feeling we have when we show up and do our jobs every day.
 There are multiple factors that affect work culture including team structure and management style, the quality and frequency of communication, the level of psychological safety team members have, and “satisfiers” like pay and benefits.

 Engaging team members across the globe is important to making everyone feel included and valued.
 We celebrated International Month in May to spotlight the countries and cultures of our team members outside the U.S. We’re now up to 8 countries represented outside the U.S. and counting!

 We also want our team members to be able to give back, so we’re observing a Day of Giving this month for our people to take paid time to do virtual volunteer work for the charitable organization of their choice.

 Basically, we show up for each other, we care personally about each of our team members, and we treat them well.
 Doing this isn’t just the right thing to do: it’s the right way to do business.
 Take care of your people, and your people will take care of your clients.

-Communication, connectivity, and culture are what drive our remote work environment, but what about you?
+Communication, connectivity, and culture drive our remote work environment.
+What about you?

 Do you have a virtual work environment or are your employees fully-remote post-COVID?

 How are you creating a strong work culture without a physical office?
 Tweet us at @HennesseyDgtl and tell us all about it!